Abciximab dosage, uses, trade name and its action

 Aneurysm of coronary vessels – Kawasaki disease: Concomitant therapy, substantial thrombus burden with high risk of occlusion: May be coadministered with reduced-dose alteplase (guideline dosage)

-One Thought to “Abciximab dosage, uses, trade name and its action”
+1 thought on “Abciximab dosage, uses, trade name and its action”

 Leave a Reply